planetofsoundrockschool/planetofsoundrockschool.github.io/CMS_USER_GUIDE.md

 1. **Test locally**: Developer builds and tests
 2. **Deploy to Netlify**: Automatic when code is pushed
-3. **Enable Identity**: Netlify dashboard → Identity → Enable
+3. **Create GitHub OAuth App**: Developer sets up GitHub authentication
-4. **Enable Git Gateway**: Netlify dashboard → Identity → Services → Git Gateway
+4. **Add Repository Collaborator**: You're added to the GitHub repo
-5. **Invite CMS user**: Netlify dashboard → Identity → Invite users
+5. **Configure Netlify**: Connect GitHub OAuth app to Netlify
-6. **First login**: Check email for invitation, set password
+6. **First login**: Go to planetofsoundrockschool.netlify.app/admin and login with GitHub
-7. **Start editing**: Go to yoursite.com/admin and start updating content!
+7. **Start editing**: You can immediately start updating content!

 ---